 Economic damages are direct economic losses.
-This would be items like lost wages, medical expenses, and the like.
-Conversely, noneconomic damages would be items like pain-and-suffering, mental anguish, emotional pain, loss of consortium, disfigurement, physical impairment, loss of companionship and society, loss of enjoyment of life.
+These would include lost wages, medical expenses, and the like.
+Conversely, noneconomic damages would be items like pain and suffering, mental anguish, emotional pain, loss of consortium, disfigurement, physical impairment, loss of companionship and society, and loss of enjoyment of life.

 There are certain areas where the punitive damage caps provided in Texas law are not limited in amount.
-Lawmakers in Texas have specified 17 separate Penal Code sections that will overcome the damage limits on exemplary claims.
+Lawmakers in Texas have specified 17 separate Penal Code sections to overcome the damage limits on exemplary claims.

 The most commonly used exceptions for personal injury attorneys include Penal Code section 49.07 intoxication assault, Penal Code section 49.08 intoxication manslaughter, and section 22.04 injury to the child or elderly person.

 To take advantage of the exceptions to the punitive damage caps, the plaintiff must obtain a specific jury finding that the defendant violated one of the criminal code sections.
 Additionally, the violation must have been committed knowingly and intentionally.